Land sales and disposals

 I am unhappy about the council’s decision to sell or dispose of land or buildings; or about the way it went about such a sale or disposal.
 Can the Ombudsman help me?

 Yes, in some circumstances.
-Councils have the right to dispose of their assets (such as land or buildings), and they have fairly wide discretion to do this in any manner they wish.
-Generally they have to obtain the best price they can for those assets.
+Councils have the right to dispose of their assets (such as land or buildings), and they have wide discretion to do this in any manner they wish.
+Generally, they must obtain the best price they can for those assets.

 The Ombudsman cannot question councils’ legal rights to sell or otherwise dispose of land, or question the merits of their decisions about whether and how to do it.
-We can look into complaints about administrative fault in the decision-making process.
+We can investigate complaints about administrative fault in the decision-making process.

 But cannot deal with a complaint that affects all or most people living within the Council’s area.
 By “most”, we mean the majority of people living in the area.
-Likewise, we would not usually investigate complaints that a council has been ‘wasting public money’ or ‘could have obtained a higher price’ - the person complaining needs to show that he or she has been personally affected by the matter.
+Likewise, we would not usually investigate complaints that a council has been ‘wasting public money’ or ‘could have obtained a higher price’.
+This is because the person complaining needs to show he or she has been personally affected by the matter.

 How do I complain?